 Directions:

 - Cut the red pepper into this strips.
-Pan fry low in 2 tbsp olive oil and 1 tbsp butter.
+Pan fry low in 2 tbsp olive oil and 1 tbsp butter.- Season with salt, pepper and a few hot pepper flakes.

 - Fry until slightly limp (not brown though) - keep warm